Exploring Natural Language-Based Strategies for Efficient Number Learning in Children through Reinforcement Learning: Introduction

 \section{Introduction}

-Deep reinforcement learning has been proven to be successful in multiple tasks like Atari games \cite{mnih2013playing} and robotic manipulation \cite{gu2016deep}.
-There are also significant correspondences between reinforcement learning (RL) and the experimental study of animal learning in psychology.
-One notable example is how the temporal-difference (TD) algorithm generalizes the Rescorla-Wagner model, whose main idea is that animals only learn when events violate their expectations \cite{walkenbach1980rescorla}.
-Another example is of reward shaping, a technique used in RL \cite{ng1999policy} to provide additional rewards to guide agents toward desired behaviors, this is an effective tool in both training RL agents and animals \cite{fugazza2015social}.
+\IEEEPARstart{D}{eep} reinforcement learning has been successful in myriad kinds of tasks ranging from playing Atari games \cite{mnih2013playing}, to autonomous driving \cite{kiran2021deep} \cite{lin2025rl}, robotic manipulation~\cite{gu2016deep} \cite{kalashnikov2018qtopt}, recommendation system~\cite{10.1145/3543846} \cite{li2010contextual}, economics~\cite{sargent2018rl} \cite{moody2001learning} and even training large language models \cite{christiano2017deep} \cite{mroueh2025reinforcementlearningverifiablerewards} etc. There are also significant correspondences between reinforcement learning (RL) and the experimental study of animal learning in psychology.
+One notable example is how the temporal-difference (TD)~\cite{sutton1988learning} algorithm generalizes the Rescorla-Wagner model, whose main idea is that animals only learn when events violate their expectations \cite{walkenbach1980rescorla}.
+Another example is of reward shaping, a technique used in RL \cite{ng1999policy} to provide additional rewards to guide agents toward desired behaviors.
+This is an effective tool in both training RL agents and animals \cite{fugazza2015social}, similarly \cite{dayan2008decision} shows how RL explains human and animal learning processes, especially reward-based behavior.
 By systematically shaping the reward structure, trainers can accelerate the learning process.
 Furthermore, model based reinforcement learning, which involves the use of environmental models to predict future states and rewards, shares commonalities with what psychologists refer to as cognitive maps, these are mental representations that animals and humans use to navigate and understand their environment.
 Similarly, in RL the creation of an internal model of the environment allows agents to plan and make decisions based on predicted outcomes.\cite{tolman1948cognitive}.

+Number learning in children is a crucial cognitive process that has been extensively studied both to understand artificial intelligence and to develop innovative pedagogical strategies \cite{monkevivciene2017pedagogical}.
+Our goal is to study this process by modeling it using reinforcement learning (RL), drawing inspiration from parallels that exist between RL and psychological learning theories.
+As per our knowledge, there haven’t been any efforts to model or gain insights into number composition in children using deep reinforcement learning techniques.
+In this paper we focus on the following three research questions. \textbf{(R1) Which input modalities are most critical for solving number composition tasks in RL agents?} \textbf{(R2) What types of linguistic instructions most effectively support learning in these settings?} \textbf{(R3) Does a structured training curriculum improve the efficiency and generalization of the number composition task?}